oleobal/dd-dicetron/language.md

 Return the `nbToTake` best or worst elements of the list.
 `nbToTake` is optional and defaults to 1.

+As a side of effect of implementation, the output is sorted, but there is no guarantee of that.

 #### min/max

 `Num max(Num, Num,...)`